dreamportdev/Osdev-Notes/Memory_Management/Paging.md

 * **Page Table** contains the information about a single pages of memory, an entry in a page table represents the starting physical memory addresss for this page.
 * **Page Directory** an entry in a page directory can point to: another page directory (depending on what type of paging we have enabled) or a page table.

-A special register contains the address of the Root Page Directory.
+A special register, `CR3` contains the address of the Root Page Directory, this register has the following format:

+* bits from 12 to 63 (31 if we are in running a 32 bit kernel) are the address of the Root page directory
+* bits 0 to 12 change their meaning depending on the value of bit 14 in CR4, but in this section and for our purpose are not relevant anyway, so they can be left as 0.

+Usually either the whole CR3 register or just the upper parts containing the root page directory address are referred with the name of PDBR that is an acronym for Page Directory Base Address).

 ### Logical Address

-A Virtual Address, is and address where the application/data appears to reside from an application/user level perspective.
+A Virtual Address, is an address where the application/data appears to reside from an application/user level perspective.
 That address could or could not be the same of th physical address, depending of operating system design.

 A virtual address is usually a composition of entry numbers for each level of tables.
 The picture below shows how address translation works: